 Two recording tracks are available (Recording 1 and Recording 2).
 The encoder streams and profiles can be selected for each of these tracks for both standard and alarm recordings.
 Ten recording profiles are available where these recording tracks can be defined differently.
 These profiles are then used for building schedules.

 A Video Recording Manager (VRM) can control all recording when accessing an iSCSI system.
 The VRM is an external program for configuring recording tasks for video servers.
-For further information, contact your local customer service at Bosch Security Systems.

-9.1 Storage Management
+8.2 Storage Management

-9.1.1 Device manager
+8.2.1 Device manager